jhonlukecutay/computinggrade-cpp-basic/README.md

 # computinggrade-cpp-basic
-An activity for the subject Algorithm &amp; Complexity.
+An activity for the subject Algorithm and Complexity.

+This code will ask the user the input 5 grades and the code will automatically solve its total general average.